 11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 Tablets and smartphones are becoming more and more important in the construction industry.
-(And, let’s face it: in every other part of life!)
+(And, let’s face it: In every other part of life, too!)

 It’s easy to understand why.
 We work in a dynamic industry!
-When you have to travel between the office and different construction sites, collaborate with lots of different stakeholders, and show, explain, or discuss things based on plans, sketches and pictures, a handy portable tablet or smartphone is like a gift from God.
+When you have to travel between the office and different construction sites, collaborate with lots of different stakeholders, and show, explain, or discuss things based on plans, sketches, and photos, a handy portable tablet or smartphone is like a gift from God.

-ArchiSnapper’s been in business for about five years now, and we’ve noticed that few construction professionals actually take advantage of a powerful device like a tablet.
-In fact, most don’t even get 20% of the value a tablet potentially can offer them!
+ArchiSnapper’s been in business for about 10 years now, and we’ve noticed that few construction professionals actually take advantage of a powerful device like a tablet.
+In fact, most don’t even get 20% of the value a tablet can potentially offer them!

-An example: During every demo we do, we demonstrate the voice-to-text functionality.
-And every time we do, we hear an audible wow from the audience.
+As an example, during every demo we do, we demonstrate the voice-to-text functionality.
+And every time we do, we hear an audible “Wow!” from the audience.
 People are consistently surprised by how well this works and how easy it is to use.
 (Unfamiliar with voice-to-text?
 No worries; we’ll talk more about this functionality below!)

 A smartphone or tablet is truly a productivity powerhouse for construction professionals.

-That’s why I decided to write this guide, where I’ll feature some of the most interesting tips for contractors, engineers and architects to get the most out of their iPad or iPhone.
+And that’s why I decided to write this guide, where I’ll feature some of the most interesting tips for contractors, engineers, and architects to get the most out of their iPad or iPhone.
 Not an iOS user?
 Just hang tight—we’ll be writing a similar guide for Android tablets and phones very soon.

 If you’re not yet fully motivated to continue reading, remember one thing: Time is your most valuable asset.

 Unlike material things, you can’t lose time and get it back again.
 You can’t spend time and go earn more of it.
-You can’t buy it, rent it, or borrow it.
-Use it wisely and you’ll enjoy a myriad of benefits; squander it, and it’s gone forever.
+Nor can you buy it, rent it, or borrow it.
+So use it wisely and you’ll enjoy a myriad of benefits; squander it, and it’s gone forever.

 It’s funny when you think about it.
 We obsess about our money: tracking it in our bank accounts, thinking and reading about how to earn more of it, learning how to invest it.
 And yet we typically think very little about our time.
 We routinely let people steal it from us—even though it’s our most valuable possession.

-As Warren Buffet said,: “I can buy anything that I want, basically, but I can’t buy time.
-There’s is no way I will be able to buy more time.”
+As Warren Buffet said, “I can buy anything that I want, basically, but I can’t buy time.
+There’s no way I will be able to buy more time.”

 Optimizing your day-to-day workflows to save time is key to success, growth, and a less stressful life.

-I know through personal experience that the 11 tips below can easily save you an hour per day at a minimum.
-But you do have to take the time to learn and implement those tricks in the first place and apply them consistently!
+I know, through personal experience, that the 11 tips below can easily save you an hour per day, minimum.
+But you do have to take the time to learn and implement these tricks in the first place and apply them consistently!